mebusy/notes/dev_notes/AI_CS188.md

 At this point , we put something onto the fringe that reaches the goal .
 If we declare success now because we found a path to the goal we did not find the optimal path to goal.
 The claim success right now is too soon and you know from the tree-search pseudocode it is too soon.

 We need to wait.
 Be patient.
-We need to wait till we pull it from the French.
+We need to wait till we pull it from the fringe.

 What would pull from the frige next ?
 This 1 over here , `S-A : f = 4` .
-So we pull this one from the fringe , we get ``S-A-G` = 4` on our fringe.
+So we pull this one from the fringe , we get `S-A-G = 4` on our fringe.

 Now we pulled this one from the fringe , we pull something from the fringe that achieves the goal at this point we want to declare success and we did indeed find the optimal path to the goal.

- - Is A* Optimal?
+### Is A\* Optimal?

+In general, it's not guaranteed to be optimal.
+Some extra conditions have to be met before that guarantee is satisfied.

+So we will have that guarantee with extra conditions.

 ![](../imgs/cs188_Astar_wrong_example.png)

 ```
-    S : f=7
+    S : f=0+7
-=>  S-A : f=7
+=>  S-A : f=1+6
-    S-G : f=5
+    S-G : f=5+0
 ```

 We pull `S-G` from fringe , but it is not optimal !

 - What went wrong?
-    - h value 6 here is too high.
+    - The heuristic is too pessimistic. *h* value 6 here is too high.
     - 6 is much higher than 3.
 In fact anytime it's higher than the real cost you can have this problem.
- - Actual bad goal cost < estimated good goal cost (h)
+- NOT good: Actual bad goal cost < estimated good goal cost (h)
 - We need estimates to be less than actual costs!

 <h2 id="bf8f38651446764fc008980354ad6746"></h2>